NEUBIAS/training-resources/workshops/bioimage-analysis-fundamentals.md

     "data type" -> "pixel values" [label="  restricts"];
     "image math" -> "pixel values" [label="  changes"];
     "N-bit unsigned integer" -> "0, 1, ..., 2^N-1";
-    "data type" -> float -> "e.g., -1031.111, 10.5";
+    "data type" -> float -> "..., -1031.0, ..., 10.5, ...";
+    "data type" -> "...";
     "data type" -> "N-bit unsigned integer";
   }
 '/>

 ### Motivation

-It sometimes is necessary to change numberic content of images.
+It sometimes is necessary to change the numeric content of images.
 It is important to understand how to do this properly in order to avoid uncontrolled artifacts.

 What are good reasons to change the pixel values in an image?